 They’re fairly frequent among other survivors, and his primary, the double-tap, is one of them.
 It’s not even close to being consistent.
 Similarly, the secondary Phase Round and Phase Blast are superior.

 Also noteworthy are Tactical Dive and the slide, especially with the new Frag Grenade upgrade.
-Commando is missing the single target, grip DPS, and AOE damage, as well as Utility, which are all important to me.
+Commando is missing the single target, grip DPS, and AOE damage, as well as Utility, which is all important to me.

 Again, tier rankings are subjective, so if you’re enjoying its ridiculously quick Proc Coefficient that relies on Double Tap, via 290 percent damage, go for it.
 It can be useful in a variety of situations.